directus-labs/guest-authoring/implementing-pagination-and-infinite-scrolling-in-nextjs/index.md

   avatar_file_name: "profile-pic.jpeg"
 ---

-## Introduction

-When working with a large set of data fetching and rendering them at once could cause performance issues, especially for devices with poor internet connections.
-To prevent this, several techniques are used which deal with fetching and rendering data in chunks.
+When working with a large set of data fetching and rendering them at once can cause performance issues for your application, especially for devices with poor internet connections.
+To prevent this, several techniques are used to fetch and render data in chunks.
 Two of the most common ones are pagination and infinite scrolling.

 In this tutorial, you will learn how to implement pagination and infinite scrolling in Next.js with the Directus SDK, and understand benefits and drawbacks of both approaches.